 The structural choice: sectors over a statute

-In March 2023, the UK government published its AI Regulation White Paper.
-It established a pro-innovation framework built around five principles: safety, security, and robustness; appropriate transparency and explainability; fairness; accountability and governance; and contestability and redress.
-It assigned responsibility for applying these principles to existing sector regulators rather than creating a single AI regulator or a comprehensive statute.
+On 29 March 2023, the UK government published "AI regulation: a pro-innovation approach", from what was then the Department for Science, Innovation and Technology and the Office for Artificial Intelligence.
+It set out five cross-sectoral principles: safety, security and robustness; appropriate transparency and explainability; fairness; accountability and governance; and contestability and redress.
+It assigned responsibility for applying them to existing sector regulators rather than creating a single AI regulator or a comprehensive statute.

 The Financial Conduct Authority